Runtime Configuration

 default_on: true

-Semantic caching embeds the request and finds similar past requests above the similarity threshold.
+Semantic caching embeds the request and finds similar prior requests above the

 | Field | Type | Required | Default | Description |